Official websites use .mil

 A WEAR event is an event where the interaction of Air Force personnel educates and increases public awareness of the Air Force and could potentially provide numerous leads for recruiters.
 Approval for WEAR is limited to those events where Airmen are directly speaking to potential applicants or influencers about Air Force opportunities.
 Applicants are defined as individuals within the 17- to 39-year-old range; and influencers are defined as parents, community leaders, teachers, counselors, coaches, etc.

 WEAR events are approved on an individual basis.
 For those events where multiple Airmen are attending, each attendee must submit a completed form for approval.
 WEAR requests must be first approved by the individual's commander in accordance with AFI 36-3003.
 Members may receive up to 14 total days permissive TDY to attend WEAR events each year.
-Requests are then routed and sanctioned through the AFRS Public Affairs Office to the AFRS commander.
+Requests are then routed and sanctioned through the AFRS Public Affairs Office to the AFRS commander via AFRS Standard Form 10.
 The AFRS commander is the approval authority for all WEAR packages.
 Additionally, the AFRS commander may limit the number of Air Force personnel approved to participate in any one event through the WEAR program.

 Request and Submit WEAR Requests

-To request an AFRS Form 10, contact AFRS Public Affairs by emailing firstname.lastname@example.org.
+Right click AFRS Standard Form 10 to download the form.
+If you have any issues downloading the form, contact AFRS Public Affairs by emailing firstname.lastname@example.org.
 Complete Blocks I-IV on the WEAR form and return it to the AFRS/PA office at email@example.com.
 The package will be reviewed by AFRS/PA and forwarded to the AFRS commander for approval/disapproval.
 Submissions require a minimum of 10 business days to process.
 Approved requests will be returned to the individual with the signature of the AFRS commander or his/her designated representative.
 NOTE: Please submit the WEAR form with electronic signatures; do not send scanned forms.

 Reminder: Submissions require a minimum of 10 business days to process.
 Members must be in good standing and have a passing PT score.